sennykalidien/hva-minor-everything-web/projects/meesterproef/readme.md

 - [Templates for tournament](https://github.com/strexx/Ultimate-Frisbee-App/commit/4d10110607ea15b2134e4c4fe717d5f41c1c93f3)

 ### 2 - CSS to the rescue
-In the course CSS to the rescue I've learned how to use FlexBox and also made sure I develop mobile first by creating media queries with a min-width instead of max-width.
+In the course **CSS To The Rescue** I've learned how to use FlexBox and also made sure I develop mobile first by creating media queries with a min-width instead of max-width.
+These are thing that I've used to create the pages I was mainly responsible for: the Tournaments overview page and the Tournament detail page.
+Besides that, I've also created the desktop view for the app by using media queries.

 ##### Code highlight during this course
 Working with a mobile-first approach and using different font sizes wth 'em's' and '%'.